-One of the upsides to blogging is taking a challenging situation and turning it into good.
+One of the upsides to writing about self-confidence and pursuing your big dream is taking a challenging situation and turning it into good.

-That can also be the flip side of blogging.
-The second you blog about looking on the bright side or feeling like you’ve handled something is the very second the universe (or the booger faces in your life) will throw something at you with the force of an angry monkey at the zoo.
-I spent hours trying to write a blog about raising self-esteem and then it hit me.
-It’s ok to be a hot mess.
-We talked about things we’d overcome, dreams we had, how the dreams changed.
-And she gave me an awesome nugget of insight.
-You can be “not ok” in this moment.
-It doesn’t mean you’ll never be ok again.
-But focusing on forever is intimidating and impossible to know.
-Focusing on today is how you get through.
-So it’s ok to not be ok.
-You’ll be ok again soon.
+That can also be the flip side of writing about self-confidence.
+The second you post an article online about looking on the bright side or feeling like you’ve handled something fabulously can be the very second the universe throws a curve ball at you with all the force of an angry monkey at the zoo.

+Yesterday I met with a good friend to catch up on our lives.
+We talked about things we’re currently working through, situations we’ve overcome, dreams we are working toward, and how those dreams can suddenly change.
+My dear friend offered me an excellent nugget of insight.
+She looked me straight in the eyes and said,“You can be “not OK” at this moment.
+It doesn’t mean you’ll never be OK again.
+But focusing on thinking something will be forever is intimidating and impossible to know.
+Focusing on today is how you get through!”

-We can get frustrated at the
+We can become frustrated at the